 Though critics of TJ pride themselves on their greater attention to questions of power and agency, the core argument propounded herein is that existing conceptions of transformative justice lack a sufficient understanding of the obstructive or facilitative roles elites play in the maintenance or reform of economic structures.
 Without a strong understanding of those informal, shadow networks of privilege and patronage where real economic and social power lies, outsiders will always ‘grope in the dark and their actions will continue to produce perverse and unintended consequences’ (Berdal, 2009: 92).
 This chapter is not intended to be an exhaustive introduction to the study of elites in TJ, but I draw on disciplines like conflict studies, peacebuilding and elite theory that present more rigorous and instructive scholarship on elites to outline the ambiguous and contradictory political implications of (dis)engagement with them.
-The key question at all points is how to get domestic elites to improve individual welfare or the people as a whole when it is not in their immediate interests to redistribute resources.
+The key question at all points is how to get domestic elites to improve individual welfare for the people as a whole when it is not in their immediate interests to redistribute resources.
 Elites are not homogenous and their coalitions are not static – effective links between TJ and transformation require a sophisticated approach that both identifies how elite relationships are drawn and re-drawn through alliances and resistances as they engage with international actors, the state and other social forces.
-To this end, Section 2 examines why transitional justice as a discipline has unhelpfully homogenised elites.
-Section 3 examine what scholars in other disciplines understand by the concept of elites.
-Section 4 explores elites as barriers to transformation, while Section 5 looks at their transformative role.
+To this end, the second section examines why transitional justice as a discipline has unhelpfully homogenised elites.
+The third section examines what scholars in other disciplines understand by the concept of elites.
+The fourth section explores elites as barriers to transformation, while the fifth section looks at their transformative role.

 Elites in TJ Discourse